ARTICLES

 Photo: Pedro Vannucchi

-7. Ying'nFlo in Hong Kong by Linehouse
+7. Ying'nFlo by Linehouse in Hong Kong

 The inside of the Ying'nFlo guesthouse in Wan Chai, Hong Kong, features an angular balcony.
 Linehouse, a Chinese interior design studio, created the guesthouse with the goal of creating the feeling of a welcoming home.
 One of the guesthouse rooms has a moderate color scheme and includes hand-rendered walls, timber paneling, and linen cupboards.
 Glass sliding doors open from here to a beige-tiled balcony with a built-in bench and an olive tree in the center.